The good, the bad and the ugly myths about borrowing for impact

 3. Loans are a replacement for income

 Loans are never a replacement for income.
 Loans can be used to unlock other sources of funding, from local trusts for example.
 Charities and social enterprises that use loans well, build them into long term plans to generate income.
-YMCA Birmingham used a loan from Charity Bank to help build a block of apartments for young people.
+YMCA Heart of England used a loan from Charity Bank to help build a block of apartments for young people.
 The loan helped the YMCA to access a Homes and Communities Agency grant and to increase the income-generating capacity of the organisation through additional rent, a cafe and room hire.

 4. Loans can work for all charities